 MAT 258 Discrete Mathemathics (3 cr.)
-Prerequisite(s): MAT 200 or MAT 230

 This course gives an introduction to several mathematical topics of foundational importance in the mathematical and computer sciences.
 Typically starting with propositional and first order logic, the course considers applications to methods of mathematical proof and reasoning.
 Further topics include basic set theory, number theory, enumeration, recurrence relations, mathematical induction, generating functions, and basic probability.
 Other topics may include graph theory, asymptotic analysis, and finite automata.